This is the actor Katie Maloney would date - ExBulletin

 Katie sticks to his commitment to really start prioritizing his own needs, an admission of what went wrong with his marriage to To M. It got to a point where I just felt like I was going to burst, she explained earlier this year on her Youre Gonna Love Me podcast.
 For months, it built.
 I just felt disconnected.
 I felt like I was drifting further and further away.
 The best and only way I can describe it is just waking up and having this voice that got louder and louder.

-For its part, To M accepted Katies decision to file for divorce, but not without heartache.
-Well that sucks.
+For its part, To Maccepted Katies decision to file for divorce, but not without heaviness in his heart.
+Well, that sucks.
 How am I supposed to capture 12 years of love in a canned Instagram caption fkin, he wrote on social media in March.
 I am not the victim.
 I’m not going to write a song that’s too sad.
 Fully respect Katies decision and we had healthy and productive conversations about it.
 It would be much sadder if she decided to stay with me when she wasn’t happy.

-The future is coming To M and Kate, which are finalize the procedure from the $2 million sale of their California home.
+The future is coming To M and Kate, who are finalizing the $2 million sale of their California home.

 TELL US – WHAT DO YOU THINK OF KATIES’ NEW ROMANCE?
 HAVE YOU HAD A COUGAR STAGE?